e1ioan/RaspberryPi-AxisYoutubeStreaming/README.md

-# Stream live video to youtube using a Raspberry Pi and an Axis IP camera
+# Stream live video to youtube using a Raspberry Pi and an IP camera

 Do you have an H.264 capable IP camera that you want to live stream on your youtube channel?
 Here is how to do it.